Biñan–Muntinlupa Transmission Line

-The Biñan–Muntinlupa Transmission Line (abbreviated as 8LI1BIN-MUN, 8LI2BIN-MUN, 8LI3BIN-MUN, 8LI4BIN-MUN) is a 230,000 volt, quadruple-circuit transmission line in Laguna and Metro Manila, Philippines that connects Biñan and Muntinlupa substations of National Grid Corporation of the Philippines (NGCP).
+The Biñan–Muntinlupa Transmission Line (abbreviated as 8LI1BIN-MUN, 8LI2BIN-MUN, 8LI3BIN-MUN, 8LI4BIN-MUN, BMTL) is a 230,000 volt, quadruple-circuit transmission line in Laguna and Metro Manila, Philippines that connects Biñan and Muntinlupa substations of National Grid Corporation of the Philippines (NGCP).
+It is on a one loop line from Biñan to Biñan.

 Route description

 Lines 1 and 2

-Lines 1 and 2 of the transmission line, mostly consists of lattice towers with steel poles on certain portions, was originally commissioned by the government-owned National Power Corporation (NAPOCOR), and are located within the service area of National Grid Corporation of the Philippines (NGCP) South Luzon Operations and Maintenance (SLOM) Districts 1 (South Western Tagalog) and 2 (South Eastern Tagalog; along with lines 3 and 4).
-The power line crosses into PNR Metro Commuter Line, Metro Manila Skyway, and South Luzon Expressway (SLEx).
+Lines 1 and 2 of the transmission line, mostly consists of lattice towers with steel poles on certain portions, was originally commissioned by the government-owned National Power Corporation (NAPOCOR/NPC), and are located within the service area of National Grid Corporation of the Philippines (NGCP) South Luzon Operations and Maintenance (SLOM) Districts 1 (South Western Tagalog) and 2 (South Eastern Tagalog; along with lines 3 and 4).
+The power line crosses into PNR Metro Commuter Line, Metro Manila Skyway, and South Luzon Expressway (SLEX).
 It turns left, passes into residential areas, establishments, and institutions within Muntinlupa, and crosses into Don Jesus Boulevard, South Station Transport Terminal, and Alabang Viaduct.

 Near the viaduct is tower 34 that collapsed last April 19, 2017 due to a fire caused by informal settlers living under the tower.
 It was later removed and retired, and replaced with a new double-circuit steel pole located at Highway Homes Subdivision.
-Bipole tower 34A is located where NAPOCOR-era lattice tower 34 was once located, with steel poles 34B and 34C which are also double-circuit poles are located along the western side of Alabang Viaduct.
+Bipole tower 34A is located, owned, operated, and maintained by National Grid Corporation of the Philippines (NGCP), is where NAPOCOR/NPC-era lattice tower 34 was once located, with steel poles 34B and 34C also NGCP-owned which are also double-circuit poles are located along the western side of Alabang Viaduct.

 The transmission line then continues straightforward, passes into Susana Heights Exit, enters Laguna upon crossing Tunasan River, passes into San Pedro and Biñan, and ends at Biñan Substation.

 Lines 3 and 4

-Lines 3 and 4, which consists of steel poles, utilize both sides of PNR Metro Commuter Line from Muntinlupa to Biñan.
+Lines 3 and 4, which consists of steel poles with line 4 owned, operated, and maintained by NGCP, utilize both sides of PNR Metro Commuter Line, now the North-South Commuter Railway from Muntinlupa to Biñan.
 Before ending at Biñan Substation, it turns right and passes into Forest Lake Memorial Park.

 Statistics

-The transmission line consists of 167 steel poles, 51 lattice towers, and 1 H-frame with a total of 219 transmission structures.
+The transmission line consists of 172 steel poles, 51 lattice towers, and 1 H-frame with a total of 224 transmission structures.

 Expansion and improvements

-Line 3 of the transmission line, which have a length of 13.5 km and also commissioned by NAPOCOR, was completed on December 6, 1996 and energized on December 22, 1996.
+Line 3 of the transmission line, which have a length of 13.5 km and also commissioned by NAPOCOR/NPC.
+The project started on March 13, 1995, completed on December 6, 1996, and energized on December 22, 1996.